-Marissa is acting in the role of Director Strategic Services, exploring the role and value of design in the built environment and supporting the development of strategic priorities for GANSW as part of the GANSW Executive team.
+Marissa is acting in the role of Acting Director Integrated Design, exploring the role and value of design in the built environment and supporting the development of strategic priorities for GANSW as part of the GANSW Executive team.
 In her substantive role as Principal of Design & Research for GANSW she has championed research on place and design quality, healthy built environments, and integrated design processes.
 She has supported the delivery of much of the organisation’s policy and guidance.

 Marissa is a NSW Registered Architect, and has practiced in Sydney and New York.
 Prior to joining GANSW, Marissa worked on large public, transport and retail projects.
 She graduated with a B.Architecture from the University of Technology Sydney in 2006, and the Advanced Architectural Design at Columbia University’s Graduate School of Architecture Planning and Preservation, New York in 2010.

 New role for Peter Poulet, 23rd NSW Government Architect